rluis/mNET_snr/README.md

 Python script that, given an aligned bam file and sample name, returns a bam file of the last base from forward or reverse reads.
 Designed to be used with merged pairs from pair-end sequencing mNET-seq data.

+Described as part of an analysis pipeline in *insert reference*

 For usage, see get_SNR_bam_merged_reads.py -h